 The Washington Consortium for Comparative and International Education and Training

-Join us for the 2022 Annual Graduate Student Research Conference (SRC) organized by the Washington Consortium for Comparative and International Education.
-The conference will take place virtually on Saturday, April 2, 2022, from 9 AM – 2:00 PM.
+Join us for the 2024 Annual Graduate Student Research Conference (SRC) organized by the Washington Consortium for Comparative and International Education.
+The conference will take place on Saturday, February 10, 2024, from 9 AM – 1:30 PM.
 This conference is an opportunity for graduate students at the consortium schools to present their work and to engage in meaningful discussion about the forces that shape international education.

 Call for Proposals

 The Washington Consortium for Comparative and International Education, American University, George Mason University, Georgetown University, George Washington University, and University of Maryland invite proposals for the Annual Graduate Student Research Conference.
-The theme is Lessons Learned and Looking Forward: Re-envisioning Comparative and International Education.
+The theme is The Power of Protest.
 Proposals must be submitted via the conference website, which requires a title and an abstract of no more than 300 words (see an example).
 Proposals can be based on a class paper, thesis, dissertation, group project, or other scholarly work.
 This is an opportunity to gain experience submitting to and presenting at a friendly and encouraging academic conference where your work will be welcomed and supported.
-The deadline for submitting proposals is 11:59 PM ET on February 28th, 2022.
+The deadline for submitting proposals is January 14, 2024.

 To submit a proposal, click here.